Published: August 05, 2022 • Updated: April 01, 2023 • 8 min read

-As Jason observed, some of these might seem obvious, yet we forget them when it counts.
-Debugging is hard.
+Some of these might seem obvious, yet we forget them when it counts.
+Debugging is a skill.
 You have to bring every tool you have to the job.

-I’ve divided this list into three sections: things to do before you start debugging, during debugging, and after the bug is fixed.
+I’ve divided this list into three sections: things to do before you start debugging, things to do during debugging, and things to do after the bug is fixed.

 If you remember one tip in this list, it should be this: prioritize pair programming for bugfixes.
 You’ll fix the bug faster, learn (and teach) more, and strengthen your team all at once.
 It’s the highest-bandwidth debugging technique I know.